How to Track Cost of Goods Sold in WooCommerce (Plugins vs. Manufacturing Software)

 What Is Cost of Goods Sold (COGS)?

-Cost of goods sold is the direct cost of producing the items you sell.
-It includes the materials that went into the product and, depending on your business, the labor involved in making it.
+COGS is the direct cost of producing the items you sell.
+That’s the materials that went into each unit and, depending on your business, the labour involved in making it.

-For a candle maker, that’s wax, fragrance oil, wicks, labels, and containers.
-For a jewelry maker, it’s wire, beads, clasps, and packaging.
-For a soap maker, it’s lye, oils, colorants, and molds.
+For a small candle company, that’s wax, fragrance oil, wicks, labels, and containers.
+For a skincare brand, it’s oils, butters, actives, preservatives, and packaging.
+For a small food producer, it’s ingredients, packaging, and labels.
+For a jewellery brand selling through WooCommerce, it’s wire, components, findings, and gift packaging.

-COGS doesn’t include your Etsy fees, shipping costs, or the rent on your studio — those are operating expenses.
+COGS doesn’t include your payment processing fees, shipping costs, or the rent on your facility.
+Those are operating expenses.
 COGS is specifically what it cost you to produce the thing that just sold.

 Why does it matter?

-Your profit margin isn’t just revenue minus Etsy fees.
-It’s revenue minus COGS minus all your other costs.
-If you don’t know your COGS, you genuinely don’t know which products are profitable — and which ones are quietly losing you money every time someone buys them.
+Your gross profit isn’t revenue minus payment fees.
+It’s revenue minus COGS, before any other costs come in.
+Without an accurate COGS figure, you genuinely don’t know which products are profitable, and which ones are quietly losing money every time someone buys them.

 COGS also shows up on your tax return.
-In the US, it reduces your taxable income.
-Most makers who underreport or ignore COGS end up paying more tax than they should.
+In the US, it reduces your taxable income before self-employment and income tax are calculated.
+Product businesses that underreport or ignore COGS end up paying more tax than they should.

 Does WooCommerce Track COGS Natively?

-No. Out of the box, WooCommerce tracks orders, products, and inventory quantities.
-It does not have a built-in cost of goods field or any mechanism for calculating COGS against your sales.
+No. WooCommerce tracks orders, products, and inventory quantities out of the box, but it has no built-in cost of goods field and no mechanism for calculating COGS against your sales.

 When you look at WooCommerce’s built-in reports, you’ll see gross revenue, net revenue after fees and refunds, and tax.
-You will not see profit margin, COGS, or any calculation of what it actually cost you to produce the items in those orders.
+You won’t see profit margin, COGS, or any calculation of what it actually cost you to produce the items in those orders.

 This is a fundamental gap.
-WooCommerce is a sales platform — it’s excellent at that job.
+WooCommerce is a sales platform, and an excellent one at that job.
 But the financial layer that tells you whether your business is actually profitable?
 You have to build that yourself, whether through plugins or external tools.
+For a broader overview of how manufacturing inventory management works for product-based businesses, that’s a good place to start.

 There are several WooCommerce cost of goods plugins that add COGS functionality to your store.
 Here’s how the main approaches work.